microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 - Publish - In this phase, the app package is published to Microsoft Teams

 To provision your Azure AD app, add these lines to **teamsapp.local.yml**.
-You can put them directly below the `provision`: line
+You can put them directly below the `provision`:

 ```yml
   - uses: aadApp/create # Creates a new Azure Active Directory (AAD) app to authenticate users if the environment variable that stores clientId is empty